i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

 - Repliable datagrams do not support offline signatures.
   That requires a separate proposal.
-- This proposal does not support blinded destinations.
+- This proposal does not support blinded destinations, but may be extended to do so.
+See below.
 - This proposal offers two modes at the client's option.
   An existing clearnet tracker such as "opentracker" would require more modifications to support the fast mode.
 There is no way in the announce URL to indicate